rekindle-blog/rekindle-blog.github.io/_posts/2024-02-14-pilpul-theology.md

 As Helmut Thielicke writes, in his *Little Exercise for Young Theologians*: "Living dogmatics never allows its problems to be self-originated as by a virgin birth, but it is always being fertilised, achieving its productive impulse through the questions of the time.
 It exists in living tension."

-## Result
+## Theologians Exist for the Church

-Please forgive me for the length of this article, as I’ve really struggled to know what to expand on and where to tough lightly.
-In conclusion let’s return to that quote from *The Chosen*.
+In conclusion, let’s return to that quote from *The Chosen*.
 The result of what David Malter calls Pilpul is simple.
 "There grew up a great wall between the scholars and the people."

 Too much theological work relies on the assumption of a trickle down effect.
 This assumption says that work done in the rarified realms will eventually find its way down to the earthly ones.
 But I remain unconvinced of that.
 If there exists a wall between Christian scholarship and those filling our churches then it’s time to ask some hard questions about what we’re writing and who we’re writing for.